 Chapter 1: The Unicrown Solution

 Unlike friction bezels, ours uses a clear, tactile 120-click system.
 Each turn is precise and reliable.
-The bezel stays exactly where you set it.
 Bezel adjustment (counter-clockwise) is cleanly separated from winding (clockwise), removing confusion, slippage, and accidental movement.

 — The Kintao Team